Kephson/easy_verein/Documentation/IntegratorManual/HowToStart/Index.rst

 Do an initial synchronization of members
 ----------------------------------------
 Synchronize your easyVerein members to TYPO3 in a first step to have them in your TYPO3 database.
-Go to TYPO3 scheduler and configure a new "execute console commands" jobs and select as command easyverein:syncfeuser with the options "--initial=0 --syncAll=1".
+Go to TYPO3 scheduler and configure a new "execute console commands" jobs and select as command `easyverein:syncfeuser` with the options `--initial=1 --syncAll=1`.
+You can also execute this command directly on command line with `typo3 easyverein:syncfeuser --initial=1 --syncAll=1`.

 |img-scheduler-initial-sync|